-Rent reviews are one of the most common points of friction between Gibraltar landlords and tenants.
-As a landlord, knowing when and how you can legally increase rent is essential — an improperly handled increase can be challenged, damage the landlord-tenant relationship, and in some cases expose you to legal liability.
-This guide covers the legal framework, the standard approaches, and how to manage rent reviews professionally.
+Rent reviews are one of the most common friction points between Gibraltar landlords and tenants.
+As a landlord, knowing when and how you can legally increase rent is essential.
+An improperly handled increase can be challenged, damage the landlord-tenant relationship, and in some cases expose you to legal liability.
+This guide covers the legal framework under the Landlord and Tenant Act 1983 (updated 2013), the standard approaches, and how to manage rent reviews professionally in 2026.

 Quick Summary